Legoless/AFNetworking-RACRetryExtensions/README.md

 AFNetworking 2.0 extensions to add `ReactiveCocoa` support with automatic retry based on a special condition (timeout or similar).
 Retry condition can be set as a block, also based on HTTP status code.

-Only extends `AFHTTPSessionManager` for now with Reactive methods.
+Library only extends `AFHTTPSessionManager` for now with Reactive methods.
 For each HTTP operation a `RACSignal` is returned.
 Under the hood, multiple calls are made to desired API endpoint and only after final retry the operation is errored.

 For specific retry logic, a test block can be provided into the method, which will be evaluated on each retry.
 If operation returns `YES`, the request is retried.